 The Service is equipped to provide a comprehensive range of strategies to support, advise and guide head teachers, governors and staff on emotional and psychological issues impacting on the individual and the workplace.
 The core services offered include:

-Confidential one to one counselling will be provided, for employees facing problems or crisis that could affect their work.
+- Confidential one to one counselling will be provided(up to six sessions), for employees facing problems or crisis that could affect their work.
 This will enable an individual to examine the issues causing distress, develop coping strategies and find a way forward, helping to minimise the mental and physical impact of such events and the sickness absence that may result.
 In supporting employees, various therapy models can be used, including person centred counselling, cognitive behavioural therapy, transactional analysis and relationship counselling.

 Occupational Health and Counselling Staff Qualifications and Experience